Frequently Asked Questions

-The primary use of Debezium is to let applications respond almost immediately whenever data in databases change.
+The primary use of Debezium is to enable applications to respond almost immediately whenever data in databases change.
 Applications can do anything with the insert, update, and delete events.
 They might use the events to know when to remove entries from a cache.
-They might udpate search indexes with the data.
+They might update search indexes with the data.
 They might update a derived data store with the same information or with information computed from the changing data, such as with Command Query Responsibility Separation (CQRS).
 They might send a push notification to one or more mobile devices.
 They might aggregate the changes and produce a stream of patches for entities.

 Why is Debezium a distributed system?

 Debezium is architected to be tolerant of faults and failures, and the only effectively way to do that is with a distributed system.
 Debezium distributes the monitoring processes, or connectors, across multiple machines so that, if anything does wrong, the connectors can be restarted.
 The events are recorded and replicated across multiple machines to minimize risk of information loss.

 Can my application directly monitor a single database?

 Yes.
 Although we recommend most people use the full Debezium platform, it is possible for a single application to embed a Debezium connector so it can monitor a database and respond to the events.
 This approach is indeed far simpler with few moving parts, but it is more limited and far less tolerant of failures.
 If your application needs at-least-once delivery guarantees of all messages, please consider using the full distributed system.